Park of Friendship, New Belgrade: Location

 The park is located in New Belgrade in the local community Ušće and it extends to a large green area from Hotel Yugoslavia along the Danube and the Sava River to Branko's Bridge.
-It is lined with the Mihailo Pupin Boulevard, Ušće and street Nikola Tesla Boulevard.
-It borders Veliko ratno ostrvo and Malo ratno ostrvo, and the city center of Belgrade through the Danube and the Sava River.
+It is bordered by Mihailo Pupin Boulevard, Ušće, and Nikola Tesla Boulevard.
+Ušće and Nikola Tesla Boulevard.
+It also borders Veliko ratno ostrvo and Malo ratno ostrvo, and the city center of Belgrade through the Danube and the Sava River.
 Friendship Park covers an area of 14 hectares.
-It can be reached by local bus by bus lines 15 and 84.
+It can be reached by local Bus via Bus Lines 15 and 84.

 Nature and sports facilities

-The park includes a large number of green areas and trees and it leads to the river Sava and river Danube.
+The park includes a large number of green areas and trees and it leads to the Sava River and the Danube River.
 It is suitable for walking, physical activity or relaxation in nature.
 The park also has a bike path and a running trail.
-Although located near the center of Belgrade, peace and quiet prevails in the park.
+Although located near the center of Belgrade, peace and quiet prevail in the park.
 Within the park, there is also Skate Park Ušće.

 Construction and history

-The idea for the establishment of the Friendship Park of memorial character came from Young Gorani, an environmental organization, who, in the name of holding the first Conference of NAM in Belgrade in 1961, decided to establish a memorial park as a symbol of the struggle for peace and equality for all peoples in the world.
-On 29 August 1961, their initiative was supported by the Council for Culture and the Council for Urban Planning of the National Committee of the City of Belgrade. Тito's planting plane trees on 7 September 1961 was considered the grand opening of the Park.
-The first preliminary design was done by engineer Vladeta Đorđević, but the final solution regarding the appearance and organization of park space is shown in the project called "Potez," which won first prize at the Yugoslav competition in 1965.
+The idea for the establishment of the Friendship Park of memorial character came from Young Gorani, an environmental organization, which, in the name of holding the 1st Summit of the Non-Aligned Movement in Belgrade in 1961, decided to establish a memorial park as a symbol of the struggle for peace and equality for all peoples in the world.
+On 29 August 1961, their initiative was supported by the Council for Culture and the Council for Urban Planning of the National Committee of the City of Belgrade.
+Tito's planting of plane trees on 7 September 1961 was considered the grand opening of the Park.
+The preliminary design was done by engineer Vladeta Đorđević, but the final solution regarding the appearance and organization of the park space is shown in the project called "Potez," which won first prize at the Yugoslav competition in 1965.
 The Belgrade City Assembly and the committee on taking care of the construction and development of the park announced an all-Yugoslav competition.
-The specificity of the subject matter was a challenge to the authors since it treated the field of horticulture, not so frequent competition matter, and the position of the park among the most important government buildings, the Palace of the Federal Executive Council and the former building of the CK CPY (today BC Ušće), Museum of Contemporary Art and Hotel Yugoslavia.
-Nineteen works took part in the competition, of which three were awarded and eleven were purchased.
+The specificity of the subject matter was a challenge to the authors since it treated the field of horticulture and the position of the park among the most important government buildings, the Palace of the Federal Executive Council and the former building of the CK CPY (today BC Ušće), Museum of Contemporary Art and Hotel Jugoslavija.
+Nineteen works were submitted in the competition, of which three were awarded and eleven were purchased.
 The first prize was won by the work under the code "Potez" by the architect Milan Pališaški.
-The second prize was shared by the architects Ranko Radović and Ljiljana Pekić, and the third prize went to the architect Mira Holambek-Bencler from Zagreb.
-The construction of the park was symbolically marked the establishment of the Non-Aligned Movement, one of the whose founders was Yugoslavia.
+The second prize was shared by the architects Ranko Radović and Ljiljana Pekić.
+The third prize went to the architect Mira Holambek-Bencler from Zagreb.
+The construction of the park symbolically marked the establishment of the Non-Aligned Movement, one of whose founders was Yugoslavia.
 The work of the architect Pališaški, according to the selection panel, was a strict geometric solution with geometrical divisions and monumental size, ceremonial and representative.